-If you’re interested in a Sicilian pizza recipe “Authentic”, you’re in the right place!
+If you’re interested in a Sicilian pizza recipe “Authentic”, style you’re in the right place!
 Growing up all over Brooklyn I was always looking for a good Sicilian!
-I went all over bay ridge, park slope. kings highway.
-You name it.
+I went all over bay ridge, park slope. kings highway Bay Parkway You name it.
 My favorite was Lenny’s pizza on 5th. avenue.

 Now were going back 30 years ago.
-Since then, I have worked in over 30 pizza places and had 5 of my own!
-So in this post i will go over something i am fairly passionate about.
+Since then, I have worked in over countless pizzeria’s and had 5 of my own!
+So in this post i will go over something I am fairly passionate about.
 “Sicilian Pizza”

-To begin with your’e going to need a Sicilian pan.
+To begin with you’re going to need a Sicilian pan.
 Sicilian pans are usually 16 by 16 or 12 by 18.
 Here’s one i would recommend.
-If you’re really serious about making Authentic Sicilian i would pick it up.
+If you’re really serious about making Authentic Sicilian I would pick it up.
+Cast iron so coating wont peel off into the dough.
+Quality product and difficult to find anymore.
 Tight for cash and cant buy one?
 Look around in your home and see what ya have.
 Do you have a baking sheet with a one inch lip?
 If so, you’re in business.